-OBJECTIVE Client may have:
+OBJECTIVE Patient may have:

-1. BMI at or greater than the 85th percentile.

-ASSESSMENT At Risk for Dyslipidemia
+- 1. BMI at or greater than the 95th percentile for age (2 through 8 years old.) - 2.
+BMI at or greater than the 85th percentile for age (9 through 20 years old.) - ASSESSMENT At Risk for Dyslipidemia

-- In accordance with the Bright Futures Periodicity Schedule, a routine fasting lipid profile is indicated for clients 18 through 20 years of age. - 2.
-For clients 2 through 17 years of age with a positive risk assessment finding in Subjective #1 through #6 or Objective #1 above, obtain fasting lipid profile. - 3.
-For clients 2 through 17 years of age with unknown family history, and a positive risk assessment finding in Subjective #1 through #6 or Objective #1 above, obtain fasting lipid profile. - 4.
-For clients 2 through 17 years of age with a positive risk assessment finding in Subjective #7, #8 or #9 above consider fasting lipid profile.
+- In accordance with the Bright Futures Periodicity Schedule, a routine lipid screening is indicated for patients 18 through 20 years of age.
+For Health Check patients obtain either a fasting or nonfasting lipid profile. - For Health Check patients 2 through 17 years of age with a positive risk assessment finding in Subjective #1 through #8 or Objective #1 or #2 above, obtain a fasting or nonfasting lipid profile. - 3.
+For Health Check patients 2 through 17 years of age with a positive risk assessment finding in Subjective #9, #10 or #11 above consider obtaining a fasting or non-fasting lipid profile.

-NOTE: Order lipid profiles that include Total Cholesterol, LDL, HDL and Triglycerides.
+NOTE: Order lipid profiles that include Total Cholesterol, LDL cholesterol, HDL cholesterol and Triglycerides.